niclabs/ratadns/_posts/2015-11-26-Speedy-Meets-Fievel.md

 ![Monitor DNS]({{site.baseurl}}/images/2015-11-26-monitor.png)

 The tools that comprise the monitor are TCPDUMP, Speedy and Fievel.
-These will be described in the sections to come.
+Also, we have another tool that interacts with data from multiple monitors, Jerry, the aggregator/visualization module.
+All of these tools will be explained later.

 # Network Stream Capture